Best Used Estate Cars Under £10k in 2025

 A one-touch mechanism makes folding the two-piece rear seat as simple as possible, and it frees up a vast load bay with a flat floor.
 Another neat touch is the storage under the boot carpet for the load cover, which solves the problem of where to put it when it’s not in its usual position.

 The SW enjoys the same supple suspension as the 308 hatchback, so you’re treated to a cushy ride and agile handling, rendering it a great all-rounder.
-Within our budget, engine choice is mostly down to the 1.6-litre BlueHDI diesel with 118bhp, which is fine with us, as it’s keen and quiet.
-Choose this motor in a five-year old 308 SW in Active trim with around 40,000 miles, which should come in just under budget, and you’ll get a lot of car for your money.
+Within our budget, there’s a choice of 1.2-litre petrol and 1.6 (or later 1.5) diesels.
+Choose a five-year old 308 SW in GT Line trim with around 50,000 miles, which should come in just under budget, and you’ll get a lot of car for your money.

 Peugeot 308 Review

 If it’s great value you’re after, then it’s hard to argue with the Vauxhall Insignia Sports Tourer.
-Here’s a large family estate car with plenty of standard equipment that will lap up big motorway trips, yet it costs the same as many smaller wagons.
-Our budget will bag you a 2016 2.0 CDTi Sports Tourer in SRi VX-Line trim with 50,000 miles and all the luxury and practical kit you could want, as well as a modern infotainment system with Bluetooth, satnav and a DAB radio.
+Here’s a large, roomy estate car with plenty of standard equipment that will lap up big motorway trips, yet it costs the same as many smaller wagons.
+Our budget will bag you a 2019 1.5 petrol Design trim with less than 50,000 miles and all the luxury and practical kit you could want.

 The Insignia Sports Tourer also has a whopping boot, which is quickly extended by tipping the rear seats down flat.
 Smooth sides make it a doddle to slide bulkier items in and out, and the tailgate lifts up high.
-Most Insignias will have the 2.0-litre CDTi turbodiesel engine, which has enough power, refinement and economy for most drivers’ needs.
+Both petrol and diesel engines are available in the Insignia, with the 1.5 petrol being arguably the best for its balance of price, power, refinement and fuel economy.

 Vauxhall Insignia Review